aahnik/cbse-xii-cs-proj/practicals/sql/README.md

 # SQL

-This directory contains the solutions to all the SQL questions.
+*This directory contains the solutions to all the SQL questions.*

-You must have MySQL Community Edition and MySQL Workbench, to run the sql scripts.

 ## Output